imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ### Default Path Colors

 <img align="right" src="/media/plugins/snt/cmyk-color-model.png" title="CMYK color selection UI" width="300" />
 By default, finished paths are colored by their selection status (only selected paths can be edited, or extended).
 The default colors are <font color="#00FF00">Green</font> (selected paths) and <font color="#FF00FF">Magenta</font> (deselected).
-Default colors can be customized by pressing the respective button in the widget and using the {% include wikipedia title="CMYK color model" %}.
+Default colors can be customized by pressing the respective button in the widget .
 For customizing unconfirmed and temporary paths, see the *Colors* option in the [UI Interaction](#ui-interaction) widget.

 **Enforce default colors (ignore color tags)** If active, SNT will force all paths to conform to the default "Selected" and "Deselected" color buttons.
 Any custom color tags will be ignored until the option is toggled off.
 Note that this options does not apply to [Rec.
 Viewer](/plugins/snt/reconstruction-viewer) and [sciview](/plugins/sciview).

 {% capture tip %}
 The [Path Manager](#path-manager) offers several ways to colorize Paths: